benburrill/picoputt/README.md

 Controls:
 * Click and drag to putt.
 * Scroll up and down (or use `[` and `]`) to adjust the radius of the putt-wave.
 * Press space to measure position.
-Although it's intended to resemble a partial measurement, currently the post-measurement state always has $\langle{}p\rangle = 0$ which isn't very realistic.
+This will re-localize the particle's wavefunction.
 * Press `R` to restart

 By adjusting the radius of the putt-wave, you can change how localized the effect of putt on the momentum of the golf